vrtbl/passerine/README.md

     </a>
 </p>

+> 1: It's a bytecode VM with a few optimizations, so I'd say it's fast enough to be useful.

 ### Who started this?
 This is first project of The Veritable Computation Initiative.
 Our goal is to improve the tools developers use to write software.

-Passerine is developed by [Isaac Clayton](https://github.com/slightknack), a high-school student with too much free time on his hands.
+Passerine is currently being developed by [Isaac Clayton](https://github.com/slightknack), a high-school student with too much free time on his hands.
 A few people have offered feedback and suggestions from time to time.
-Special thanks to [Raul](https://github.com/spaceface777), [Hamza](https://github.com/hhhapz), [Lúcás](https://github.com/cronokirby), [Anton](https://github.com/jesyspa/),
+Huge thanks to [Raul](https://github.com/spaceface777), [Hamza](https://github.com/hhhapz), [Lúcás](https://github.com/cronokirby), [Anton](https://github.com/jesyspa/),